 Once you have the scenario, you need to run the scenario.
 And it needs to be hard-wired into the business.
 Meaning that this scenario is not a planning scenario, it's a company scenario where you are going to focus on profitable growth.
 Not on forecast accuracy, but profitable growth.
 What that means is that we simplified our SIOP process - we moved from more than 100 SIOPs to 20 SIOPs, which are fully integrated with the business.

-For more diginomica stories from Big Ideas in Supply Chain Fall Event 2021 visit our Big Ideas in Supply Chain FAll 21 event hub.
-The virtual event runs from October 5-6th and sessions will be available afterwards to view on-demand until further notice.
-Click here to register now.
+For more diginomica stories from Big Ideas in Supply Chain Fall Event 2021 visit our Big Ideas in Supply Chain Fall 21 event hub.
+The virtual event ran from October 5-6th and sessions are now available to view on-demand until further notice.
+Click here to register and view now.